ComPWA/expertsystem/doc/contribute.rst

 <https://github.com/ComPWA/expertsystem/blob/master/tox.ini>`__ for `flake8
 <https://flake8.pycqa.org/>`_ and `pydocstyle <http://www.pydocstyle.org/>`_).
 These config files **define our convention policies**.
-If you run into persistent linting errors this may mean we need to further specify our conventions.
+If you run into persistent linting errors, this may mean we need to further specify our conventions.
 In that case, it's best to create an issue and propose a policy change that can then be formulated in the config files.